Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 He next moved on to London and there entered the Middle Temple studying Law.
 This he did more to appease his father who felt he was wasting his talents on academic subjects and needed a working trade so to speak.
 Four years later in 1882, James was called to the bar but never took up the practice.
 Instead he chose to continue his preference for Philosophy and Anthropology.
 He returned to Cambridge and embarked on a sustained program of research and writing, starting first with a translation and commentary on Paesanias, a Greek travel writer of the second century.
 A work he finally finished with six volumes in 1898.

-Three years later in 1890 he published what would become his most celebrated work: The Golden Bough (Macmillan).
+Three years later in 1890 James published what would become his most celebrated work: The Golden Bough (Macmillan).
 This first edition was in two volumes and became an instant classical best seller.
 He would later expand this book with two increasing editions.
 The second edition in 1900 was in three volumes and the third edition in 1915 had twelve volumes.

 Sir James and Lady Frazer spend the war years sequester in a small flat in the Middle Temple, London to which Sir James’s nominal membership of the bar entitled him.
 Lady Frazer devoted herself to guarding his peace, encouraging him to write and continue his researches.
 During the post war years they traveled much of the continent together pursuing his research.
 Then in 1930 while giving a speech at the annual dinner of the Royal Literary Fund, Sir James was suddenly struck down with blindness as his eyes filled with blood.